joseph-flinn/site/frontend/posts/consuming-books.md

 - **Permanent/Zettel:** a note that contains a single original thought (no plagiarism!), connected to other Zettels.
-- **Fleeting:** a random thought that may turn into a permanent/Zettel note or may be discarded
+- **Fleeting:** a random thought that may turn into a permanent/Zettel note or may be discarded.
 - **Hub:** a note that provides a linear hierarchy to Zettels (helpful in collecting Zettels for a written body of work).
 - **Literature:** a note from an external body of work; either paraphrased to avoid plagiarism or